Senior Project in Directing (THEA 45500)

 Students who meet the above criteria should submit a proposal to the chair of the Department of Theatre Arts before mid-term of the spring semester preceding the year in which the project may take place.
-Proposals for the 2016-2017 academic year are due Monday, March 21, 2016.
+Proposals due the first Monday after Spring Break, by 5pm .
 No late applications will be accepted.
 The chair will initiate the approval process through consultation with appropriate members of the faculty and staff as well as the curriculum committee.

 One-act plays are highly recommended for these projects, although cuttings or acts from longer plays will be considered.
 Short musicals or revues are also acceptable.
 WORK MAY NOT EXCEED EIGHTY MINUTES OF PLAYING TIME.
 It is highly desirable that the director selects a small-cast project with a suitable age range.

-The proposal must include the following information and materials:
+The two-page proposal must include the following information and materials:

 A list of three potential titles, along with a short statement about how the student plans to approach the play given the guidelines for the productions in Studio II/ the Earl McCarrol Studio Theatre (/hs/depts/theatre/handbook/shops/studiotheatreproc/)

 - A digital copy of each script (on a thumb drive or email as PDF).